AaltoAsia/O-MI/warp10-documentation.md

 O-MI with Warp10 differences to normal version
 ==============================================

-v0.5.1 - v0.6.0:
+v0.5.1 - v0.6.3:
+* Running
+ * Start script (`./bin/o-mi-node`) starts Warp10 in background.
+It's not stopped automatically, so it needs to be killed manually if needed.
+* O-MI
  * `oldest` parameter in read requests is not supported (newest and timeframe is supported)
  * if writing to warp10 database directly (without an O-MI message): Then O-MI subscriptions and caches don't update.

 Data model, O-MI conversion